-- Test your water for the vital parameters: pH, carbonate hardness, nitrite and nitrate.
+- Test your water for vital parameters: pH, carbonate hardness, nitrite, and nitrate.

 - Clean the aquarium walls.
 Filter floss is fairly cheap and very efficient.
-Start from the bottom upward and rinse out often.
+Start from the bottom upward and rinse filter floss or scrubber frequently.

-- Rinse filter inserts (cartridges) with the extracted water.
+- Rinse filter inserts with the extracted water.

 - Inspect tubing, connections, airstones, skimmers and other parts for proper operation.